-Tesco reported to regulator over Clubcard prices
+Tesco accused of unclear Clubcard pricing by Which?

 A prominent Clubcard label showed the same size bottle on offer at £3.50, but the unit price, which would be 50p per 100g, was not given.

+A 910g bottle of the same ketchup on the shelf below was priced at £3.99, or 43.8p per 100g, for all shoppers, making it the cheapest option per 100g.

+Which? argued many shoppers would wrongly assume the Clubcard option was the best deal available.

-Which? said Tesco's decision not to display unit pricing on its Clubcard offers could be breaking the law.
+The consumer group said Tesco's decision not to display unit pricing on its Clubcard offers could be breaking the law.

-According to competition rules unit prices could be seen as "material information" which most people would need in order to make an informed decision about how to get the best value from what they are buying.
+According to competition rules, unit prices could be seen as "material information" which most people would need in order to make an informed decision about how to get the best value from what they are buying.

+A spokesperson for Tesco said the company had sought advice and approval from its local trading standards office in Hertfordshire where its headquarters are based.

+"Providing great value and clear pricing is really important to us, we are supportive of calls for greater clarity on the regulations in this area," it said.